The Simple Solution to Rubik's Cube: Content

-Other Methods
+Other methods

 Many later solutions to Rubik's Cube published on the internet seem to be based at least in part on the solution in this book.

-The relatively few sequences one is required to memorize makes it one of the easiest solutions to remember — but this incurs the cost of a relatively high number of moves for a solution — about 100 moves average according to the book on page 54.
-The author claims he can solve random cube problems by this method in about 2 1/2 minutes (IBID p.54).
+The relatively few sequences one is required to memorize makes it one of the easiest solutions to remember – but this incurs the cost of a relatively high number of moves for a solution – about 100 moves average according to the book.
+The author claims he can solve random cube problems by this method in about 2 minutes.

 However, this ease and simplicity involves a tradeoff in that this solution takes longer than other solutions that are harder and more complex.

 Nomenclature

-In his book, Nourse used an original notation different from that of David Singmaster, which was not yet widely known in 1981.
-What Nourse called T and B (for Top and Bottom), became popularly known as U and D (for Up and Down).
+In his book, Nourse uses an original notation different from that of David Singmaster, which was not yet widely known in 1981.
+What Nourse calls T and B (for Top and Bottom respectively), became popularly known as U and D (Up and Down respectively).
 To avoid single-letter ambiguity, the rear face is called Posterior, represented by P (although none of the algorithms presented in the book actually uses the posterior face in its move sequences).

 Clockwise and counterclockwise moves are made explicit with + and − (instead of relying on primes to denote counterclockwise, and their absence to denote clockwise).

 Thus, for example, Nourse gives the algorithm for rotating three corners of the bottom face anticlockwise (solving the position Lars Petrus named the "Sune") as follows: